Javascript is required Tips for making a 1930s home more sustainable - ABN AMRO

 How can you make your 1930s home more energy-efficient?

 If you have an older house, making it energy-efficient often starts with insulating it.
-If your house was built in the 1930s, there’s a good chance that it wasn’t properly insulated in the first place, so there are huge gains to be made here when it comes to reducing your gas consumption and energy bill.
+If your house was built in the 1930s, there’s a good chance that it wasn’t properly insulated in the first place.
+Installing insulation can significantly reduce your gas consumption and bring down your energy bills.
 Here’s a rundown of your insulation options that will have the biggest impact.

 1. Cavity wall insulation

 Cavity wall insulation is often the first step to making an older house more energy-efficient.
 It’s cheap, easy and is quickly taken care of.
 Insulation material is sprayed between the interior and exterior walls of the house, retaining more warmth in your home, which reduces the need for heating.
-You could save between 180m3 and 600m3 of gas per year (Milieu Centraal estimate), depending on the type of house you have.
+This will save you between 180 and 600m3 of gas annually depending on your house (Milieu Centraal estimate).

 Unsure whether your house has a cavity wall?
 Practically all houses built in the 1930s do, especially if your walls are at least 25cm thick (source: Milieu Centraal).
 It’s possible you might already have cavity wall insulation.
-But if it’s seen better days, you can always have it replenished.
+But if it’s in a poor state, you can always have it replenished.

 2. Roof insulation

 Hot air rises.
-But proper roof insulation traps that heat inside your home and makes the top floor in particular feel nice and warm.
+Good roof insulation retains that heat, maintaining a comfortable temperature on the top floor of your home.
 Unfortunately, 1930s homes have limited roof insulation, if any.
 Getting proper roof insulation could save you up to 1,000m3 of gas each year, depending on your type of roof and house (Milieu Centraal estimate).

 3. Insulated glazing

 Single glazing, and even older double glazing, is not good at insulating.
-It lets the cold and noise in through the windows, causing moisture and draughts.
-To prevent this, replace your windows with HR++ glass, triple-glazing or vacuum glazing.
-Switching from older double-glazing to HR++ can save between 65m3 and 100m3 every year.
-And from single-glazing to HR++, you can save as much as between 240m3 and 370m3 of gas, depending on your type of home (Milieu Centraal estimate).
+It lets in cold air, causing damp and draughts, as well as noise from outside.
+To avoid those issues, replace your windows with HR++ glass, triple glazing or vacuum glazing.
+Switching from single-glazing to HR++ can save you as much as between 240m3 and 370m3 of gas each year.
+Switching from older double-glazing to HR++ saves a little bit less: between 65m3 and 100m3.
+Your savings depend on the type of property (Milieu Centraal estimate).

-If your 1930s home features those iconic leadlight windows, these are best insulated by installing secondary glazing in front of the window or insulated glazing on both sides.
+If your 1930s home features those iconic leadlight windows, these are best insulated by installing secondary glazing in front of the window.
+Alternatively, you can place insulated glazing on both sides of the window.

 4. Floor insulation

-It’s probably not your favourite place in your home, but don’t forget about the crawl space when insulating, as cold air from the earth enters your home here.
+Crawl space – perhaps not your favourite part of your home – also needs to be insulated, as this is where cold air enters the property.
 Heat also escapes from your house through the crawl space.
-The best way to avoid this is by laying floor insulation on the underside of the floor.
-You can save up to 250m3 of gas each year this way, depending on your type of house (Milieu Centraal estimate).
+To avoid this, lay floor insulation on the underside of the floor.
+You can save up to 250m3 of gas each year this way, depending on the type of property (Milieu Centraal estimate).

-If you have a 1930s house with a low crawl space (less than 35cm) that you can’t excavate, ground insulation could be a solution, but this is less effective.
+If you have a 1930s house with a low crawl space (less than 35cm) that you can’t excavate, ground insulation could be a solution.
+However, it’s less effective than floor insulation.

 Calculate what insulation can do for your home

 Making your home energy-efficient always requires an investment on your part.
 Ultimately, this will reduce your gas consumption and, in turn, your energy bills.
-Yet, some investments will have a bigger impact than others.
-Talk to an independent adviser about this.
-There are also tools you can use to estimate the amount of investment, profit and payback period according to your situation.
+Yet some investments will have a bigger impact than others.
+An independent adviser can tell you more.
+There are also tools available to make a rough calculation of the investment, savings and payback period in your situation.

 Energy-saving measures for 1930s homes

-Once you’ve got nice and warmed up, you can make your sustainable home improvements complete with energy-efficiency measures such as a heat pump, solar-powered boiler or solar panels.
-This will cut your gas bill even further and you could also generate your own green electricity.
+Once you’ve got nice and warmed up, you can complete your sustainable home improvements with energy-efficiency measures such as a heat pump, a solar-powered boiler or solar panels.
+This will cut your gas bill even further and allow you to generate your own green electricity.

-- With a solar-powered boiler, you save about 40% of your hot water costs – on average about 160m3 of gas per year for a three-person household (Milieu Centraal estimate).
+• With a solar-powered boiler, you save about 40% on your hot water costs – on average about 160m3 of gas per year for a three-person household (Milieu Centraal estimate).

-- A heat pump is a sustainable way of heating your home.
-If there are two of you living in an end-of-terrace house using the most efficient boiler you can get, this uses about 1,450m3 of gas and 220 kWh of electricity per year.
-But by combining a 4 kW heat pump with a high-efficiency boiler, you can reduce this to about 700m3 of gas and 1,950 kWh of electricity per year.
-In well-insulated houses, an electric heat pump consumes no gas whatsoever and approximately 3,300 kWh of electricity per year (Milieu Centraal estimate).
+• A heat pump is a sustainable way of heating your home.
+If there are two of you living in an end-of-terrace house heated by a high-efficiency boiler, the boiler will consume about 1,450m3 of gas and 220 kWh of electricity each year.
+But by combining a 4 kW heat pump with a high-efficiency boiler, you can reduce your consumption to about 700m3 of gas and 1,950 kWh of electricity each year.
+An electric heat pump consumes no gas whatsoever and approximately 3,300 kWh of electricity each year.

 How to finance energy-efficiency improvements